The Finest Scleral Buckle Surgery in NagercoiL | Procedure, Surgery Cost & Success Rate

 Scleral Buckle Surgery Procedure

-The surgery involves bringing the two layers of the retina and removing the fluid under the retina.
 During the procedure, the surgeon makes an incision in the conjunctiva and marks the tear that has caused the hole in the retina.
 They then perform cryotherapy to promote adhesion of the detached retina to the choroid.
 The surgeon then sews a scleral band on the sclera in the area where the tear was marked.
-The buckling element is left in the eye permanently.
-As the sutures tighten, the sclera folds inwards or buckles in, thereby bringing it closer to the retina.
+The buckling element is left in the eye forever.
+As the sutures tighten, the sclera folds inwards or buckles in, bringing it closer to the retina.
 As earlier said, they may also drain the fluid between the retina and choroid or inject air into the eyeball to prevent fluid from passing through the eyes and promote quicker attachment.
 However, if only a tiny amount of fluid is present, the surgeon may not drain it as the layer under the retina will absorb it.
+Once the surgery is done, the surgeon will ensure the retina is in place.

 scleral buckle surgeon